 - To view and work with Epic and Feature portfolio backlogs, you may need to select them for your team

-- To add the Epic portfolio backlog to your team project or additional portfolio backlog levels, you can add them manually.
+- To add the Epic portfolio backlog to your project or additional portfolio backlog levels, you can add them manually.

 - To use Code Review and Feedback Request, you need to configure an SMTP server for TFS.

 - To use Bugs Behavior, you must configure this option as described in Show bugs on backlogs and boards feature.

 - To fully manage Epic and Feature portfolio backlogs or web-based test plans, you need to have Advanced access.